Mining in Australia: Minerals and resources

-Much of the raw material mined in Australia is exported overseas to countries such as China for processing into refined product.
+Much of the raw material mined in Australia is exported overseas to countries such as China for processing into refined products.
 Energy and minerals constitute two-thirds of Australia's total exports to China, and more than half of Australia's iron ore exports are to China.

 Statistical chart of Australia's major mineral resources

 Australia ranks among the top 4 in economic resources for 21 primary industrial minerals, more than any other nation.
 Statistics are for December 2016.